EladBezalel/material2-start/steps/STEP_7.md

 @include angular-material-theme($theme);
 ```

+You can choose your palettes out of the [Material Design Color Palettes spec](https://material.io/guidelines/style/color.html)

-Telling angular-cli to also compile the themes file, because angular-cli uses webpack,
+Tell **angular-cli** to also compile the themes file, because angular-cli uses webpack,
-It has a built-in plugin to compile scss for us, so all we have to do is include it in the styles section
+The Angular CLI has a built-in plugin to compile scss for us, so all we have to do is include it in the styles section.

-`angular-cli.json`
+###### File: `angular-cli.json`

 ```json
 {
   "apps": [